Dear readers of ADxS.org, please forgive the disruption.

 Chronic activation of the locus coeruleus appears to reduce the stress response31

-Chemical deactivation of the locus coeruleus acutely and briefly reduced the HPA axis response.
-However, after 4 weeks of chronic stress, the HPA axis response was fully restored despite deactivated LC.32 This suggests that the primarily appears to mediate acute stress responses.
+Chemical deactivation of the locus coeruleus acutely and briefly reduced the response of the HPA axis.
+However, after 4 weeks of chronic stress, the HPA axis response was fully restored despite deactivated LC.32 This indicates that the LC appears to mediate primarily acute stress responses.

 1.3.7.
 Hypothalamic-sympathetic-adipocyte axis (HSA axis)